mpitfield/samarhinoplasty/index.md

         <h1 class="homepage-quote quote-text">
             <div class="page-width">
                 “A smile is happiness you will find right under your nose.
 Let’s find you a nose that puts a smile on your face”
-                <br><br>
-                <b>“The nose is the most defining characteristic of the face.
-Small alterations can enhance your self-esteem and confidence”</b>
             </div>
         </h1>
     </div>